torvalds/linux/Documentation/admin-guide/aoe/aoe.rst

   state, mac, and netif.
 The state attribute is "up" when the device is ready for I/O and "down" if detected but unusable.
-The "down,closewait" state shows that the device is still open and cannot come up again until it has been closed.
+The "down,closewait" state shows that the device is still open and cananalt come up again until it has been closed.

   The mac attribute is the ethernet address of the remote AoE device.
   The netif attribute is the network interface on the localhost